An energy assessment can reduce your businesses' energy use, save money, improve productivity and provide opportunities to innovate.

 Make sure you close the loop by tracking your progress and any improvements in your company’s energy use over time you’ll have great data to share across your business (success stories are an excellent way to build support for continual energy savings).

-If you’re hiring an energy assessor
+Hiring an energy assessor

 Assessments should be completed to the relevant Australian Standards: